Vlaardingen: Monuments

 Historical buildings in the town include the Grote Kerk (Big Church), the Waag (Weighing Bridge) next to the church and the old town hall (used for weddings), all on the Markt, the former marketplace, the Visbank (Fish Auction) at the harbour and the Oude Lijnbaan (Old Ropewalk, where ropes were made).
 The Grote Kerk was probably established between 1156 and 1164 and has been expanded, damaged and rebuilt.
 To the north of the old harbour is the old Aeolus windmill, which operates and sells ground cereals.
 The harbour is a marina and open-air museum with old ships.
 At the harbour is the Museum Vlaardingen (before: Visserijmuseum and the Visserij en Vlaardings Museum), a museum dedicated to commercial sea fishing and lore.
-A war memorial to the crew of a Wellington bomber from No. 142 Squadron RAF killed when it was shot down over Vlaardingen in March 1942 has been erected in Wijkpark Holy-Noord in June 2012.
+A memorial to the crew of a Wellington bomber from No. 142 Squadron RAF, killed when it was shot down over Vlaardingen in March 1942, was erected in Wijkpark Holy-Noord in June 2012.

 On Emaus Cemetery in Vlaardinger Ambacht six members of the resistance group "Geuzen" are buried.
 They were executed in March 1941.
-Nine adjacent headstones are symbolic for nine other members of the "Geuzen" who were also executed and buried elsewhere.
+Nine adjacent headstones represent nine other members of the "Geuzen" who were also executed and buried elsewhere.